Tree Stand Safety

 “When you leave the ground you need to be wearing a full body harness which is connected to a tree belt or tree stand safety line,” said Lt.
 Andy Hagerty of the DNR Division of Law Enforcement.
 “It is important to stay connected from the time you leave the ground until you return to the ground.”

-Of the 182 hunting accidents reports filed by the DNR Division of Law Enforcement over the past five years, 100 involved falls from tree stands.
+Of the 118 hunting accident reports filed by DNR Law Enforcement over the past five years, 79 involved falls from tree stands.
 Over 72% of the victims were not wearing any form of fall arrest device or full-body harness, which could have prevented serious injuries.

-The U.S. Fish & Wildlife Service offers the following tree stand safety tips:
+The U.S. Fish & Wildlife Service offers the following tree stand safety tips to hunters:

 - Know your equipment.

-- Read and understand manufacturer’s instructions and warning before using your tree stand and full-body harness (FBH).
+- Read and understand manufacturer’s instructions and warnings before using your tree stand and full-body harness (FBH).

-- Check stands (including straps and chains) every season and before each use for signs of wear, fatigue, cracks, loose or missing nuts and bolts.
+- Check stands and climbing aids (including straps and chains) every season and before each use for signs of wear, fatigue, cracks, and loose or missing nuts and bolts.
 Replace as necessary.
 It is recommended to remove stands after the season ends.
 (See Deer Regulations for laws for tree stands on public lands.)

 - Practice at ground level with your tree stand and FBH with another person present.

 - Learn how to properly use your FBH with a suspension release device.